Jack Stephen, Head Judge, HANA Awards 2018

 Richard Petty, Lead Director of Residential Advisory, JLL

-Richard has nearly 30 years’ professional experience, and is a specialist in affordable housing.
-He specialises in the valuation and development of affordable housing stock and land.
-His team values and advises on over 650,000 units of housing throughout the UK, and reports valuations in excess of £25bn each year.
+Richard has over 30 years’ professional experience, and is a specialist in affordable housing.
+He advises on all aspects of the valuation and development of affordable housing.
+His team values and advises on over 650,000 units of housing throughout the country, and reports valuations in excess of £25bn each year.
 He acts for all the lenders in the sector, and his team has a client list of over 250 housing associations, large and small, including all the G15, as well as local authorities and private developers.
-Richard is currently a board member and chair of Dolphin Living and a non-executive director of Anchor, the largest not-for-profit provider of retirement housing and care in the UK.
-He is also a former chair of Richmond Housing Partnership, a stock transfer with nearly 10,000 homes under management.
-In 2003, he was a member of the Home Ownership Task Force set up by the ODPM and the Housing Corporation.
+Richard is currently a board member and chair of Dolphin Living Limited; and a non-executive director of Anchor, the largest not-for-profit provider of retirement housing and care in the UK.
+He is also a former chair of Richmond Housing Partnership.
 Richard has previously been a partner of Drivers Jonas, Deloitte and King Sturge.

 Vicky Pryce, Chief Economic Adviser, CEBR